tendermint/liquidity/spec/03_state_transitions.md

         - calculate CPEDev_i = | NX*NY - (NX + MPX_i)*(NY - MPX_i/AdjP_i) |
         - finding optimized swap price from simulations
             - CPEDev_i should be zero : satisfying constant product equation
-            - maximize MX_i : maximum swap amount for token X
+            - maximize MX_i : maximum swap amount for coin X
                 - when there exists multiple simulation with maximum MX : choose one with minimal price impact ( |AdjP_i-P(t)| )
             - the chosen AdjP_max is assigned as SwapPrice(t+1)
             - the chosen simulation result is chosen to become the actual batch execution result